X-rayLaser/handwriting-2-TeX/readme.md

 consisting of digits, numbers, powers, fractions.
 Expressions can also contain sums, differences, multiplications, division lines.

-Program is shipped together with a pre-trained convolutional neural net.
+Program is shipped with a pre-trained convolutional neural net.
 It also comes with tiny GUI utility which allows a user to fine-tune the network on examples of their own drawings.